kauniska/MicroprocessorCooling/README.md

 # MicroprocessorCooling
-This is a simulation of heat steady-state heat transport in a 2D model of a microprocessor, ceramic casing and an aluminium heatsink.
+This code solves for the steady-state heat transport in a 2D model of a microprocessor, ceramic casing and an aluminium heatsink.
+It uses either Jacobi or Gauss-Seidel relaxation method on a finite difference grid.
+It can be run with the microprocessor only, microprocessor and casing, or microprocessor with casing and heatsink.
+Options for either forced or natural convection.
+Result can be plotted as a temperature heatmap over the grid.

 Anni Kauniskangas
 2020